jplineb/BrandColorsProj/Code/README.md

 ![enter image description here](https://github.com/jplineb/ColorbrandsProj/blob/master/Documentation/photos/Screenshot%20from%202019-08-13%2011-12-49.png?raw=true)

-As shown above the GUI interface contains two sliders: **Intensity** and **Demoslider**.
+As shown above the GUI interface contains three sliders: **Intensity**,**Demoslider**,**Colorbox**.
 The default value for the **Intensity** slider if 43 (which represents an intensity multiplication of .43).
 This value, however, we have subjectively chosen and may need changing from scene to scene.
-The **Demoslider** will change the position of the line that separates the Broadcasted from the Corrected outputs.
+The **Demoslider** will change the position of the line that separates the Broadcasted from the Corrected outputs. **Colorbox** is a switch that allows the user to turn on a color appropriate rectange on screen.
+Move the slider to a value of 1 for the colorbox to appear

+You can **Pause** this demo at any time.
+To do so, press **P** on your keyboard.
+When the demo is paused, ***Paused*** will appear in the upper left corner.
+To continue the demo, press **P** again.

+***Note***: You can not adjust the other sliders when the demo is paused.

 This demo has a ***scalable window*** which allows you to resize the demo window to desired size.
 This will take a hit on performance by 1-4fps.